 The importance of carbohydrates

-When it comes to prediabetes and diabetes, carbohydrates requires some heavy focus because the break down into sugars when digested.
 Many Americans are consuming large and frequent portions of processed grains on a regular basis.
-Obesity rates among children and adults are at an all time high, and according to the CDC, one out of three Americans are living with a higher than normal blood sugar level (prediabetes).
-We are eating too many of the wrong types of carbs.
+Obesity rates among children and adults are at an all-time high, and according to the CDC, one out of three Americans are living with a higher than normal blood sugar level (prediabetes).
+When it comes to prediabetes and diabetes, carbohydrates require some heavy focus because they break down into sugars when digested.
+Put simply, we are eating too many of the wrong types of carbs.

 There’s been a closer focus on low carb diets to help lower blood sugar levels by introducing less sugar in the daily diet and the goals with this type of diet are weight loss and lower blood sugar levels.
 It’s important to remember that if you develop diabetes, you also have a higher risk of heart disease.
 In fact, avoiding diabetes is important to heart health and kidney health.